 Putney organizes escorted international flights.
 Please consult us for fares.

-Learn about last year’s program by reading the 2012 Middle School Costa Rica Blog.
+Learn about last year’s program by reading the 2014 Foundations Costa Rica Blog.

 Settling In • Upon arrival in Liberia, travel thirty minutes by chartered bus to our home base on the northwest Pacific coast.
 Spend the first few days practicing important Spanish phrases and getting acquainted with Costa Rican culture.
 Sail and snorkel in the bay, take salsa dancing lessons in the evening, and get ready for your week in the community service village.